mongodb/docs/source/includes/list-table-snapshots-http-response.rst

    * - ``groupId``
      - objectId
-     - ID of the group that owns the snapshot.
+     - ID of the project that owns the snapshot.

    * - ``id``
      - objectId